aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/conditionalstyletype/_index.md

 public class ConditionalStyleType
 ```

-A utility class providing constants.
 Represents possible table areas to which conditional formatting may be defined in a table style.
 ## Fields

 | Field | Description |